nicotsou/nicotsou.com/content/blog/retrospective-2022/index.md

 Some of the albums I recommend “Into The Blue” by Broken Bells, the surprising return of Roÿksopp with “Stay Awhile”, the new album of Jungle “Talk About It”, and the singles from DRAMA, Roosevelt, Telenova, Bob Moses, Oscar and the Wolf, Winona Oak, BLOW, and Warhaus kept me busy listening for hours.

-Always open for music recommendation. 🤗
+Always open for music recommendations. 🤗

 ---